Instawork/hyperview/website/blog/2019-01-16-When-XML-Beats-JSON-1.md

 - In Hyperview, a server responds to an HTTP request with a response to render a mobile app screen.

 In order to fill the role of HTML/CSS for mobile apps, Hyperview's file format must be able to define the layout and structure of an app screen's UI.
 And component trees are the best way to represent UI layouts.
 Every major UI framework out there uses a component tree.
-Xcode even offers an exploded 3D view that really highlights the underlying tree structure of a screen: each component has a parent component, and everything rolls up up to a shared root component.
+Xcode even offers an exploded 3D view that really highlights the underlying tree structure of a screen: each component has a parent component, and everything rolls up to a shared root component.

 <img src="/img/blog_tree_layout.png" />